How Much Does It Cost to Launch a Product from Concept to Market?

 Finally, what resources are available to you to achieve your vision?

 Lack of resources can be a creative constraint but not necessarily a limiting factor.
 Don’t be afraid to seek out the tools you need.
 There are multiple early stage grant and non-dilute funding mechanisms to help you get to the next milestone.
-Crowdfunding continues to be a strong option for pre-launch funding and market validation.
+Crowdfunding is a siren-song option for pre-launch funding and market validation that should be approached cautiously.
 Themed cereal boxes?
 That’s how AirBnB made cash flow happen.
 No matter how much or how little can be gathered up, be creative with the resources that you are able to secure.

 Large corporate innovation teams make up for lack of speed due to established operations with not having to raise funds.
 Often the challenge is deciding which idea (among a wealth of options) to pursue.
 Resources are always a constraint.
 Delivering a Return on Innovation Investment (ROII) is a scalable metric to evaluate the performance of any innovation team.